matucs/Bitcoin-simulation/README.md

 # Bitcoin-Simulation

 Bitcoin-Simulation is a NodeJs sample for blockchain.
+The sample has been created for somebody who wants to know how blockchain actually works behind the scene.

 ## Installation